executebig/www/content/brand.md

 ## Welcome to Execute Big v2.

 Execute Big v2 is our new design "flavor".
-It encompasses everything that Execute Big wants to be: **bold, minimal, clean, and clear**.
+It encompasses everything that Execute Big wants to be: **bold, minimal, and clear**.
 We want to spend most of our time on improving our programs and creating impact, so our branding is also built with simplicity in mind.

 {{< button "Download Branding Kit" "/media/brand-v2.zip" >}}